Chris-Kramer/cv101_assignment_4/readme.md

 You should create two Python scripts.
 One takes the full MNIST data set, trains a Logistic Regression Classifier, and prints the evaluation metrics to the terminal.
 The other should take the full MNIST dataset, train a neural network classifier, and print the evaluation metrics to the terminal.

 ## Methods
-These scripts use two different machine learning algorithms to classify handwritten numbers from the MNIST data set.
-The logistic regression classifier re-scales features from a value between 0-255 to a value between 0 and 1, and the saga solver (Stochastic Average Gradient Descent).
-The second model is a relatively simple NumPy feedforward neural network, which was created by Ross for this class.
-It uses sigmoid as its activation function and backpropagation to adjust weights.
-As is the case with the logistic regression classifier, this model rescales all features to a value between 0 and 1.
+These scripts a logistic regression and a relatively simple NumPy feedforward neural network, which was created by my instructor, Ross, for this class.

 ## How to run
 This should work on both Linux, Mac, and Windows.
 However, If you are running on a local windows machine, you should run it from a bash emulator such as git bash.